 This isn’t just future-gazing though, it’s personal: we’re trying to decide how to play our car usage over the gap until an EV that meets our needs comes along – our dilemma being whether we hang on to our now six-year-old car until we can go straight to an EV or downsize as an interim measure?

-Serial BMW X5s have served us faithfully and well over the years, carrying us through flood, storm, snow and potholes without complaint.
+In our case, serial BMW X5s have served us faithfully and well over the years, carrying us through flood, storm, snow and potholes without complaint.
 But they are big cars, especially for two people, the occasional carriage of aged Ps and the occasional sick sheep.
 We average about 33mpg (Imperial) from ours, which isn’t bad for a two-tonne house brick, but it would be nice to do a bit better.
 So we’ve been looking around.

 Now I don’t like car buying.
 To be exact, when the time comes around, I spend entirely too much time fiddling with online configurators, creating my ideal spec, wincing at the price, then dialling it back to reality.
-Then I go and negotiate with dealers on every possible parameter, not because I particularly want to spend the time doing so, but because I’m Scottish, and am therefore under a cultural obligation to screw the last penny out of any deal.
+Then I go and negotiate with dealers on every possible parameter, not because I particularly want to spend the time doing so, but because I’m Scottish, and therefore feel a cultural obligation to screw the last penny out of any deal.

 I’ve been known to have the wrong BMW – such as when we moved to Scotland and I was running one of their overpowered rear-wheel-drive station wagons: a couple of winters of being towed home through the snow by obliging neighbours put paid to that habit, and we’re now several years into our second 4×4.
 This would have been a major surprise to my former self as, when I lived in Surrey and worked in London, I hated the bloody things, or rather SUVs in general.
 They occupied entirely too much road, were usually badly driven and clogged up cities with their bulk, emissions and attitude.
 Here in the Highlands, it’s a different story: owning an SUV means that one vehicle can do the whole job, rain or shine, summer and winter.

-There’s an unexpected social element too: when you live in an area of single track roads and where pretty much everyone has a tallish SUV or pickup, much of the day can pleasantly be passed sitting window-to-window, gossiping with your neighbours as you pass in and out of the glen, petulant hooting by trapped tourists notwithstanding.
+There’s an unexpected social element too: when you live in an area of single track roads and where pretty much everyone has a tallish SUV or pickup, much of the day can pleasantly be passed sitting window-to-window, gossiping with your neighbours as you pass in and out of the glen, the petulant hooting of trapped tourists notwithstanding.

-This time, rather than looking for long-term transport, we’re looking to cover that gap until electric cars (EVs) hit our sweet spot: moving to an EV at some point is both inevitable and desirable, but there haven’t been any EVs which meet our needs for range, performance, utility and price: we’ve tried the Tesla models S and X but they’re just too damned big for our roads (and the latter too expensive by some margin) and the smaller EVs (i3, Leaf, Volt, Golf etc) are just too small, range-limited and inappropriate for our needs.
+This time, rather than looking for long-term transport, we’re looking to cover that gap until electric cars hit our sweet spot: moving to an EV at some point is both inevitable and desirable, but there haven’t so far been any EVs which meet our needs for range, performance, utility and price: we’ve tried the Tesla models S and X but they’re just too damned big for our roads (and the latter too expensive by some margin) and the smaller EVs (i3, Leaf, Volt, Golf etc) are just too small, range-limited and inappropriate for our needs.

 But there is hope on the horizon: in terms of size, the Tesla Model 3 could be ideal, if it offered 4×4 capability and long range (which weren’t immediately apparent at the original announcement).
 Then there’s the Jaguar I-Pace, which, on the surface at least, ticks every box for us.
 The downside of course is that neither the I-Pace nor the Model 3 will be available in the UK before early-mid 2019.
 I’d actually put a note down on a Model 3, only to cancel it when I wasn’t sure about that range/drive issue but, with our drive being resurfaced, our need for ground clearance has marginally reduced, bringing it back in as a possible contender.
 The hinted Tesla Model Y would probably be our perfect utility car, but that’s even further off.